taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 6. Run `slim7x-audio-patch.sh`
 7. Run `slim7x-dolby-install.sh`
 8. Switch to Dolby Atmos - Music as the Output Device in Sound Settings
-9. Use `dolby-switch.sh` to change between Music and Movie presets

 # Setup for a different computer
 This method should work for any computer that has been Dolby tuned.
 Ignore steps 1-3 and 6.
 If your computer has only 2 speakers there is an example .conf to adapt.